deussbelli/OWLVIEW/README.md

 ---

 ### 📄 License
-This project is for educational purposes and was created as a course project by **Nachynka Anastasiia**.
+This project is for educational purposes and was created as a course project by **Anastasiia Nachynka**.
 **All rights reserved © 2025.**